TriMet rolling stock

 The TriMet transit system, serving the Portland metropolitan area in Oregon, owns and operates two different rail transit systems: a light rail system known as MAX, and a commuter rail system known as WES.
-The fleet of 145 MAX electric light rail vehicles (LRVs) includes five different models, designated by TriMet as "Type 1" through "Type 6".
-All types are used on all of the MAX lines, but the Type 6 cars – which will gradually replace the Type 1 cars – are still entering service.
+The fleet of approximately 150 MAX electric light rail vehicles (LRVs) has included four different models, designated by TriMet as "Type 1" through "Type 6", with all but Type 1 still in use.
+All types are used on all of the MAX lines.
 The comparatively very small WES fleet includes three different types of diesel commuter rail cars.